mathieulagrange/doce/manual/tutorial.rst

 To export the table in files called demo, please type :
 .. code-block:: console

-  $ python demo.py -d -E demo
+  $ python demo.py -d -e demo

 To only generate the html output, please type :
 .. code-block:: console

-  $ python demo.py -d -E demo.html
+  $ python demo.py -d -e demo.html

 For visualization purposes, the html output is perhaps the most interesting one, as it shows best values per metrics and statistical analysis :